benwilcock/pcf-axon-cqrs-demo/README.md

 $ cf create-service p-config-server standard config -c config-server-setup.json
 ````

 A quick call to `cf services` should list all four of these application services (rabbit, mysql, registry and config).
-They will now be available to the applications in the targeted space.
+They will now be availablefor use by the applications in the targeted space.

+## Build & Deploy the Applications.

-Now we're ready to compile the code and push the resulting Java JAR to CloudFoundry.
-From the project root folder, use Gradle Wrapper to build the code and the cf-cli to push it to CloudFoundry as follows...
+Now that's done we're ready to compile the code and push the resulting Java JAR to CloudFoundry.
+From the project root folder, use Gradle Wrapper to build the code and the cf-cli to push the code to CloudFoundry as follows...

 ````bash
 $ ./gradlew build
 $ cf push
 ````

-This will compile and push two seperate application JAR files.
-One application deals with the *commands* in the domain and emits *events*, and the other listens to the events and builds a read-only *view* (sometimes called a *projection*).
+This will compile and push two seperate application JAR files using a CloudFoundry `manifest.yml` that has also been provided.
+Once deployed to Cloud Foundry, the **command-side** application deals with the *commands* in the domain and emits *events*, and the **query-side** application listens for events and builds a read-only *view* (sometimes called a *projection*) based on the events it receives.

-Once the applications are pushed, you can list the apps and find our their URL's using the cf-cli.
+Once the applications are pushed, you can list the apps to find out their URL's.
+Make a note of them, you'll need these URL's when integration testing the application in the next section.

 ````bash
 $ cf apps